 After finishing your initial work, wash it with warm water.
-Make sure to using water and spirits in the target area.
+Make sure to use water and spirits in the target area.
 You need a leather conditioner finally to make your shoes ready to use again.

 6. Use Oil And Baking Soda

 This is such an effective way that works very quickly and almost effortlessly.
-Therefore, it is applicable to leather-made operation room shoes as well as any other leather boots, for instance, Allen Edmonds first avenue boot.
+Therefore, it is applicable to leather-made operation room shoes as well as any other leather boots, for instance, Allen Edmonds first avenue boots.

 7. Use Soap, Water, And Hydrogen Peroxide

-Apply it to the affected area that you want to get off paint.
+Apply it to the affected area that you want to get off the paint.
 Let it be for 10-15 minutes.
 Then gently rub the target area again with another clean and dry cloth.

-So, after having this fecund guide on how to get spray paint off shoe I’m pretty sure that now it is a very task to do for you.
+So, after having this fecund guide on how to get spray paint off shoes I’m pretty sure that now it is a very task to do for you.
 However, if you think I’m missing something here, don’t hesitate to ask me.